 One of the biggest issues with Bluetooth for audio will be the signal strength.
 If you want the best hardware you can get to try and mitigate the possible issues with wireless Bluetooth signals, you want a unit like the JYctrone 3-in-1 Bluetooth 3.0 Receiver (on Amazon).

-The Bluetooth 5 feature will be critical to your signal strength, and this unit also pulls triple duty by being a Bluetooth broadcaster and receiver.
+The Bluetooth 5 feature will be critical to your signal strength, and this unit also pulls triple duty by being a Bluetooth broadcaster and receiver (more on Bluetooth 5 in our comprehensive guide).
 So it solves your receiver problem, while also adding more functionality by routing sound to other devices such as from your TV to a pair of wireless headphones.

 Luckily Bluetooth technology is pretty well understood at this point, and pretty cheap to implement.
 Units like this esinkin Bluetooth Audio Adapter (also on Amazon) can take in your Bluetooth signals and convert them to left and right channel sound without coming close to breaking the bank.